Conciergerie: The Conciergerie and the Reign of Terror

-The Queen, Marie-Antoinette, was arrested on August 3, 1792, and first held in the Temple Prison with her family.
-The King was tried between December 3 and December 26, 1792, and executed 21 January 1793.
+The Queen, Marie Antoinette, was arrested on August 3, 1792 and first held in the Temple Prison with her family.
+The King was tried between December 3 and December 26, 1792 and executed 21 January 1793.
 The Queen was transferred from the Temple to the Conciergerie on the night of August 1–2, 1793.
 She was confined in a single-bed cell on the ground floor overlooking the Women's Courtyard.
-She was not allowed any writing instruments, and was continually watched by two gendarmes.
-After several unsuccessful plots to free her were discovered, she was transferred to a different cell, where the current memorial chapel is located, and held there for forty-four days.
-She was questioned in her cell on October 12, and was charged with three crimes: collusion with Austria, excessive expenditure, and opposing the Revolution.
+She was not allowed any writing instruments and was continually watched by two gendarmes.
+After several unsuccessful plots to free her were discovered, she was transferred to a different cell, where the current memorial chapel is located, and held there for 44 days.
+She was questioned in her cell on October 12 and was charged with three crimes: collusion with Austria, excessive expenditure and opposing the Revolution.
 Another charge, having incestuous relations with her son, was added during the trial.
-Her trial began on October 14, 1793, in the former Great Hall of the Palace.
-She had two court-appointed lawyers, but they were only allowed less than a day to prepare their case.
-The trial lasted for two days, in which forty-one witnesses testified.
-The trial concluded on 16 October 1793; she was, as expected, sentenced to death, and taken in a cart later that day to the guillotine, set up on Place de la Revolution, now Place de la Concorde.
+Her trial began on October 14, 1793 in the former Great Hall of the Palace.
+She had two court-appointed lawyers but they were only allowed less than a day to prepare their case.
+The trial lasted for two days, in which 41 witnesses testified.
+The trial concluded on 16 October 1793 and she was, as expected, sentenced to death and taken in a cart later that day to the guillotine, set up on Place de la Revolution, now Place de la Concorde.

-During the period of 1793–94, at the height of the Terror, the prison held some six hundred prisoners.
-Most prisoners were transferred to the Conciergerie from other prisons, and spent only a few days before their trial and sentencing, or at most a few weeks.
+During the period of 1793–94 at the height of the Reign of Terror, the prison held some 600 prisoners.
+Most were transferred to the Conciergerie from other prisons and spent only a few days before their trial and sentencing, or at most a few weeks.
 Political and criminal prisoners were mixed together.
-Poorer prisoners were confined in collective cells on the lowest level, with straw-covered floors.
+Poorer prisoners were confined in collective cells on the lowest level with straw-covered floors.
 These prisoners were called "Pailleaux", or "Straw sleepers."
-Others were confined a square cell six feet wide and six feet long, with a narrow barred window.
+Others were confined to a square cell six feet wide and six feet long, with a narrow barred window.
 A small number of wealthier prisoners were able to bribe guards to have cells with two folding beds.
-These prisoners could send and receive mail, have their clothes washed, and sometime have visitors.
+These prisoners could send and receive mail, have their clothes washed and sometime have visitors.
 These prisoners were called "Pistoliers," because they bribed the guards with pistole coins.
 However, these privileges ceased as the prison became more crowded and the Terror reached its peak.